Licarsmeth/tryHackMe-notes/ip commands.md

 			- add src or dst for source or destination ports
 		- By protocol
 			- Simply add the protocol name, like `ip`, `ip6`, `udp`, `tcp`, and `icmp`
+		- Logical operators
+			- and, or, not
 	- Examples:
 		- `tcpdump -i eth0 -c 50 -v` captures and displays 50 packets by listening on the `eth0` interface, which is a wired Ethernet, and displays them verbosely.
 		- `tcpdump -i wlo1 -w data.pcap` captures packets by listening on the `wlo1` interface (the WiFi interface) and writes the packets to `data.pcap`.
 It will continue till the user interrupts the capture by pressing CTRL-C.
+		- `tcpdump -i eth0 host example.com and tcp port 443 -w https.pcap` will listen on `eth0`, the wired Ethernet interface and filter traffic exchanged with `example.com` that uses `tcp` and `port 443`.
+In other words, this command is filtering HTTPS traffic related to `example.com`